Cohomological Hall algebras for Higgs torsion sheaves, moduli of triples and sheaves on surfaces: Introduction

 Let us finish the introduction with a brief outline of the structure of the paper.
 In Section~\ref{cohquot} we choose explicit presentations of $\underline{\cal Coh}_{0,d}$ and $\underline{\cal Higgs}_{0,d}$ as global quotient stacks, given by certain $\cal Quot$-schemes.
 We also recollect basic facts about these schemes.
 In Section~\ref{prod} we recall a construction introduced in works of Schiffmann and Vasserot, which permits us to define an associative product on $\bigoplus_d A(\underline{\cal Higgs}_{0,d})$.
 In Section~\ref{globsh} we introduce \textit{global shuffle algebras} $A\bf{Sh}_g$, prove that these algebras satisfy some quadratic relations, and obtain a shuffle presentation $\rho$ of $A\bf{Ha}_C^{0,T}$ for a certain choice of $g$.
 The map $\rho$ is obtained by localizing our product diagrams to the fixed point sets of a certain torus $\bbT$.
 In passing, we also propose a geometric interpretation of the difference between two types of shuffle product, appearing in literature in similar context (Corollary~\ref{prodnorm}).
-In Section~\ref{modtri} we introduce the moduli stack of Higgs triples, and prove that an open substack of stable triples can be represented by a smooth variety $\cal B(d,n)$.
-In Section~\ref{acttri} we construct an action of $A\bf{Ha}_C^{0}$ on $\bigoplus_d A(\cal B(d,n))$, and discuss how it can be related to the classical action of Heisenberg algebra on cohomology groups of Hilbert schemes of points on $T^*C$~\cite{Nak}.
 In Section~\ref{injsh}, we prove that for $A=H$ the shuffle presentation $\rho$ is faithful.
 The proof uses the scaling torus action and weight filtration in a crucial way, so that it cannot be easily translated to other homology theories.
 However, we conjecture that $\rho$ is faithful for general $A$.
-In Section~\ref{negu}, we provide an alternative description of $\cal B(d,n)$ as a moduli of sheaves on $\bbP(T^*C)$.We also briefly describe the relation of our work to the $W$-algebras of Negu\c{t}.
+In Section~\ref{modtri} we introduce the moduli stack of Higgs triples, construct an action of $A\bf{Ha}_C^{0}$ on $\bigoplus_d A(\mathscr B(d,n))$, and discuss how it can be related to the classical action of Heisenberg algebra on cohomology groups of Hilbert schemes of points on $T^*C$~\cite{Nak}.
+In Section~\ref{quishe}, we collect some technical facts about quiver sheaves for later use.
+In Section~\ref{negu}, we provide an alternative description of $\mathscr B(d,n)$ as a moduli of sheaves on a compactification of $T^*C$.
+We also briefly describe the relation between our work and the $W$-algebras of Negu\c{t}.
 Finally, in Appendix~\ref{OBM} we recall the notion of oriented Borel-Moore homology functor, following the monograph by Levine and Morel~\cite{LM}, and gather the statements necessary for our proofs.
 In particular, we adapt the localization theorem of Borel-Atiyah-Segal to this framework.